What is a Career Counselor?

 Career counselors will not, however, simply match up a client with a profession and send them on their way.
 They work with their clients, helping them to research the right job, as well as helping to locate resources for strengthening the skills needed for the job desired.

-A good career counselor will often work late hours to get their job done, investing time in each client to ensure a thorough and satisfactory result.
 Many successful career counselors go on to further their own learning and join the fields of social work, coaching, and vocational counseling in schools.
 Some counselors even move on to outplacement positions and professional recruitment for corporate offices.

 What is the workplace of a Career Counselor like?